How to buy Appen (APX) shares

 While Appen's payout ratio might seem low, this can signify that Appen is investing more in its future growth.

 The latest dividend was paid out to all shareholders who bought their shares by 30 August 2021 (the "ex-dividend date").

 Appen share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Appen's is 1.2813.
-This would suggest that Appen's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Appen's is 0.7292.
+This would suggest that Appen's shares are less volatile than average (for this exchange).

 Appen Limited, together with its subsidiaries, provides data solutions and services for machine learning and artificial intelligence applications for technology companies, auto manufacturers, and government agencies in Australia, the United States, and internationally.
-It operates through two divisions, Relevance and Speech and Image.
-The Relevance division offers annotated data used in search technology embedded in Web, e-commerce, and social engagement for enhancing relevance and accuracy of search engines, social media applications, and e-commerce.
-The Speech and Image division provides annotated speech, natural language, and image data used in speech and image recognizers, machine translation, speech synthesizers, and other machine-learning technologies.
+It operates through two segments, Relevance and Speech and Image.
+The Relevance segment offers annotated training data, which is used as an input to enhance the performance of search engines, social media, and e-commerce applications.
+The Speech and Image segment provides training data that is used to build AI-based voice interface, translation, text analysis, AR/VR, and image perception systems.
 The company was formerly known as Appen Holdings Pty Limited and changed its name to Appen Limited in October 2014.
 Appen Limited was founded in 1996 and is headquartered in Chatswood, Australia.

 Frequently asked questions